dy/tst/README.md

 Testing should be: write test, run file, see result.
 No ceremony.
 No maintenance.
 No build step.

-Spiritual successor to [tape](https://ghub.io/tape) — works in browser, works in node, ESM-native, async-native, clean output.
+Spiritual successor to [tape](https://ghub.io/tape) — browser + node, ESM-native, async-native.

 <!--
 * [testra](https://github.com/eliot-akira/testra)